 Instructions

-- Add prepped squash, apple, onions and garlic cloves on a large baking sheet.
-Drizzle with avocado oil and season with salt and pepper.
+- Spread out the prepped squash, apple, onions, and garlic cloves on a large baking sheet.
+Drizzle with olive oil and season with salt and pepper.
 Use your hands to rub the oil around so it covers all the vegetables and apple.

 - Roast in a preheated oven for 40-55 minutes, or until the squash is fork tender.